yabok/yasl/README.md

 # Simple Dynamic Strings

-SDS is a string library for C designed to augment the limited libc string handling functionalities by adding heap allocated strings that are:
+SDS is a string library for C designed to augment the limited libc string handling functionalities by adding heap allocated strings which are:

 * Simpler to use.
 * Binary safe.
-* Computationally more efficient.
+* More computationally efficient.
-* But yet...
-Compatible with normal C string functions.
+* Still compatible with normal C string functions.

-This is achieved using an alternative design in which instead of using a C structure to represent a string, we use a binary prefix that is stored before the actual pointer to the string that is returned by SDS to the user.
+This is achieved using an alternative design in which instead of using a C structure to represent a string, we use a binary prefix that is stored before the char buffer visible to the user.

     +--------+-------------------------------+-----------+
     | Header | Binary safe C alike string... | Null term |